 - From the section Africa

 Sudanese President Omar al-Bashir's career has been defined by war.
-He came to power in a coup in 1989 and has ruled what was until this year Africa's largest country with an iron fist ever since.
+He came to power in a coup in 1989 and has ruled what was until 2011 Africa's largest country with an iron fist.

 When he seized power, Sudan was in the midst of a 21-year civil war between north and south.

 Although his government signed a deal to end that conflict in 2005, another one was breaking out at the same time - in the western region of Darfur, where President Bashir is accused of organising war crimes and crimes against humanity by the International Criminal Court (ICC).

 Before taking the helm, he was a commander in the army - responsible for leading operations in the south against the late rebel leader John Garang.